-On February 6, 2019, The Foundation signed an agency agreement with The Métis Nation - Saskatchewan Secretariat Inc. to management an endowment fund provided by Indigenous Services Canada in the amount of \$2,500,000.
+The Foundation signed an agency agreement with The Métis Nation - Saskatchewan Secretariat Inc. to manage an endowment fund provided by Indigenous Services Canada in the amount of \$2,500,000.
 These endowment funds are to be used to support post-secondary education of Métis students.
 The fund is to be managed in accordance with the Federal Grant Agreement.
+Managed funds are held in a separate investment account specifically related to these management funds.